Ibn Khaldun: Public recognition

 Public recognition of Ibn Khaldun has increased in recent years.

 In 2004, the Tunisian Community Center launched the first Ibn Khaldun Award to recognize a Tunisian/American high achiever whose work reflects Ibn Khaldun's ideas of kinship and solidarity.
 The Award was named after Ibn Khaldun for the convergence of his ideas with the organization's objectives and programs.
 In 2006, the Atlas Economic Research Foundation launched an annual essay contest for students named in Ibn Khaldun's honor.
 The theme of the contest is "how individuals, think tanks, universities and entrepreneurs can influence government policies to allow the free market to flourish and improve the lives of its citizens based on Islamic teachings and traditions."

-In 2006, Spain commemorated the 600th anniversary of the death of Ibn Khaldun by orchestrating an exhibit titled "Encounter of Civilizations: Ibn Khaldun."
+In 2006, Spain commemorated the 600th anniversary of the death of Ibn Khaldun by orchestrating an exhibit titled "Encounter of Civilizations: Ibn Khaldun".

-In 2007, İbn Haldun Üniversitesi has opened in Istanbul, Turkey to commemorate his name.
+In 2007, İbn Haldun Üniversitesi has opened in Istanbul, Turkey, to commemorate his name.
 The university promotes a policy of trilingualism.
 The languages in question are English, Modern Turkish, and Arabic and its emphasis is on teaching social sciences.

 In 1981 U.S. President Ronald Reagan cited Ibn Khaldun as an influence on his supply-side economic policies, also known as Reaganomics.
 He paraphrased Ibn Khaldun, who said that "in the beginning of the dynasty, great tax revenues were gained from small assessments," and that "at the end of the dynasty, small tax revenues were gained from large assessments."
 Reagan said his goal is "trying to get down to the small assessments and the great revenues."

 The Iraqi Navy named a frigate after Ibn Khaldun.

+In 2025, the American University undergraduate historical journal was renamed the "[ibn] Khaldun Journal of Historical Studies," using a portrait of Ibn Khaldun as their logo.